mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-events.md

 ## 1 Introduction

-[Workflow engine](/refguide/workflow-engine/) emits near real-time workflow events.
+The [Workflow Engine](/refguide/workflow-engine/) emits near real-time workflow events.
 These events provide a great way to build audit trails, handle errors, update KPI dashboards, etc. For example, you can define an event handler that only collects data from user task events.

 ## 2 Configuration